 » Cathode » The part of a battery from which the current leaves the cell.
 Cathodes are always positive.

-» DC Fast Charging » Also known as Level 3 Charging » Accelerated charging, primarily available at public stations.
-(See Charging)
+» DCFC » DC Fast Charging » Also known as Level 3 Charging » Accelerated charging, primarily available at public stations.
+DC fast chargers allow for the quickest charge by allowing direct current into the battery without first converting it from alternating current, which Level 1 and 2 chargers use.

 » EV » Electric Vehicle » A vehicle that is powered by electricity